ray-project/kuberay/apiserver/README.md

 ```
 The Ray resource will then be created in your Kubernetes cluster.

+## Full definition of payload

 ### Compute Template

+For the purpose to simplify the setting of resource, we abstract the resource
+of the pods template resource to the `compute template` for usage, you can
+define the resource in the `compute template` and then choose the appropriate
+template for your `head` and `workergroup` when you are creating the real objects of `RayCluster`, `RayJobs` or `RayService`.

 #### Create compute templates in a given namespace